Can I make the RB2B prospect firehose useful in a weekend?

 1. Volume ≠ clarity: “Who do we reach out to?”
 The stream lacks the specific team or application inside a big logo, often leading to wild goose chases.

 2. ICP drift: Many of the identified visitors don’t match your ideal customer profile or economic buyer segment.
-(For example, you see a lot of legacy job titles or sub-industries that aren’t in your target.)
+(For example, you see a lot of junior/legacy job titles or sub-industries that aren’t in your target.)

 4. Journey blindness: The data doesn’t reveal whether a visitor is just learning or actually evaluating your solution – the same company could have both, with very different intent.
 Without this context, you risk treating everyone as “hot” or everyone as “cold” incorrectly.